France breaks 2015 deficit-cutting promise

 Sapin slashed his growth forecasts for the French economy to 0.4 percent this year and 1.0 percent next, from previous targets of 1 percent and 1.7 percent.

-He said the government would stick to its plans to introduce no new taxes next year and make some 21 billion euros (17 billion pounds) of spending savings.
+He said the government would stick to its plans to introduce no new taxes next year and make some 21 billion euros ($27.2 billion) of spending savings.

 That means the deficit will now rise slightly to 4.4 percent this year, before easing to 4.3 percent in 2015 and only approaching the 3 percent ceiling in 2017, at the end of President Francois Hollande's five-year term.